reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 ### Dispatching Actions with `useDispatch`

 We now know how to read data from the Redux store into our components.
 But, how can we dispatch actions to the store from a component?
 We know that outside of React, we can call `store.dispatch(action)`.
-Since we don't have access to the store in a component file, we need some way to get access to just `dispatch` by itself inside our components.
+Since we don't have access to the store in a component file, we need some way to get access to the `dispatch` function by itself inside our components.

 The React-Redux [**`useDispatch` hook**](https://react-redux.js.org/api/hooks#usedispatch) gives us the store's `dispatch` method as its result.
 (In fact, the implementation of the hook really is `return store.dispatch`.)